 Her educational background is in contemporary dance, choreography and performance.
 She is also self-taught in drawing and has an early background in classical music.
 Her interest in language, harmony and rhythm stems from this basis.
 Jokiniemi graduated from DAS Theatre (previously DasArts) MA Degree programme in Performing Arts in Amsterdam 2013.
 Prior to this she has completed BA degree on Contemporary Dance at Laban Centre in London 2006 and taken part at Daghdha Mentoring programme in Limerick, Ireland.

-Sonja Jokiniemi's work has been supported by STUK - House for Dance, Image & Sound, Zodiak - Centre for New Dance, Dampfzentrale Bern, Kiasma Theatre, Workspace Brussels, Regional Dance Centre of Eastern Finland.
+Sonja Jokiniemi's work has been supported by STUK - House for Dance, Image & Sound, Zodiak - Centre for New Dance, Dampfzentrale Bern, Kiasma Theatre, Workspace Brussels, Moving in November festival, Veem House for Performance, and Regional Dance Centre of Eastern Finland.
 Jokiniemi has been awarded two grants by Arts Promotion Centre Finland (Taike): a one-year artist grant for 2017 and a three-year artist grant for 2018-20.

 Sonja Jokiniemi's work

 Sonja Jokiniemi's work is a constant dialogue between the artistic and other spheres of life.
 Social interests are involved in all of her work.
 For her it is important to investigate different windows to emotional and political life.
 Hence there is no real separation between the work with direct social engagement and the work in theatres and art institutions.
 At times of immense categorization, separation and squeezing of ideas of normality, it is an important aspect for Jokiniemi to work with bridges and attempt to understand through difference.